SlyMarbo/spdy/README.md

 Clients
 -------

-The basic client API seems to work well in general, but gets a redirect loop when requesting https://twitter.com/, so I'm not happy with it.
-Since I can't see Twitter's servers' SPDY logs, I don't know what's wrong yet, but I'm working hard at it.
+The client API is even easier to use.
+Simply import the spdy package to add SPDY support.
 Here's a simple example that will fetch the requested page over HTTP, HTTPS, or SPDY, as necessary.
 ```go
 package main